thanhanDemon2003/testNghich/README.md

 "- Added fake commit commit 0 of 2024-07-28 with count 1 with 1 commits"
 "- Added fake commit commit 1 of 2024-07-28 with count 1 with 1 commits"
 "- Added fake commit commit 0 of 2024-07-29 with count 2 with 2 commits"
+"- Added fake commit commit 1 of 2024-07-29 with count 2 with 2 commits"